computationalcognitivescience/socialpsychtutorial/sections/about.md

 This site is created with [Jekyll](https://jekyllrb.com) using the [Jekyll-Hydeout](https://github.com/fongandrew/hydeout) theme released under an [MIT license](https://github.com/fongandrew/hydeout/blob/master/LICENSE.md).
 The source code is available on Github [here](https://github.com/computationalcognitivescience/socialpsychtutorial/).

 # Main paper
 van Rooij, I. & Blokpoel, M. (2020).
 Formalising verbal theories: A tutorial by dialogue.
-[Prepint]()
+[Preprint]()

 # About the authors